LizMetzger/Sloth-bot/README.md

 Runs a script that autonomously has the robot climb up two rungs.
 This script uses a gait where there is only ever one arm per rung.
 Upon starting the script press any buttton then ENTER to create a homing position then ENTER again to have the robot climb.

 climb_down:
+Uses the one armed climbing gait to climb down the ladder autonomously.

 commanded_climb:
 A combination of teleop and autonomous climb.
 Takes keyboard presses to trigger autonomous climb motions for the right arm and left arm going up.
 Press w to move the left arm up a rung and i to move the right arm up a rung.